How do I apply?

 - For Fall Quarter (September) entrance, apply by March 15*.

 If you are an international applicant, follow our general application process and deadlines above.
 However, both incoming first-year students and transfer students must apply for fall quarter entrance.

 Alumni admission interviews provide applicants with an opportunity to learn about the Northwestern student experience through an alumna/us perspective.
-Given the limited availability of alumni interviews, only a very small percentage of our applicants are ultimately able to schedule an appointment.
-Interviews are not a significant component of the application, therefore applicants who are unable or choose not to interview are not at a disadvantage in the admission process.
+Given the limited availability of alumni volunteers, it is not possible for us to offer interviews to all applicants.
+Interviews are not a required component of the application, therefore applicants who are unable or choose not to interview are not at a disadvantage in the admission process.

 Note: Interviews are only available to first-year applicants.